Lahinch Golf Club

 Lahinch Golf Club is a links golf course in western Ireland, in the town of Lahinch on the northwest coast of County Clare in northern Munster.
 It is situated approximately 32 km northwest of the town of Ennis.
 In 2024, Golf Digest ranked the Old Course at Lahinch #27 on their list of the world's greatest golf courses.

+History

-It was founded in 1892 by Alexander W. Shaw and Richard J. Plummer, officials of Limerick Golf Club.
+Lahinch Golf Club was founded in 1892 by Alexander W. Shaw and Richard J. Plummer, officials of Limerick Golf Club.
 They laid out an 18-hole course, the original course had ten holes on each side of the road.

 It has been described as the "St. Andrews" of Ireland.